 - Video Card (GPU)

-While buying a graphics card, compare with the others that is cheaper.
-You then can have a good graphics card with a less amount.
+While buying a graphics card, compare it with the others that are cheaper.
+You then can have a good graphics card with less amount.

 - Casing And Case Fans

 The casing you choose should have enough room for airflow and case fans so that the temperatures do not have the chance to rise.
 The case fans are needed to pass out the heat from inside so that the mechanism inside has an extended life.

 Choosing a power supply with the exact energy it needs to provide in your rig is a vital part.
 If you have higher voltages, then you should adjust your system cooling and airflow inside.